4-co/imdb/README.md

 # do not use punctuation or uppercase (a-z, 0-9)
 export Imdb_Name={your Cosmos DB name}

-## if true, change name to avoid DNS failure on create
+## if true, change name to avoid DNS failure on when creating the Cosmos DB instance
 az cosmosdb check-name-exists -n ${Imdb_Name}

 # set environment variables